 Let’s avoid repeating the previous bullet list and focus on the items that are important.

-In the xunit patterns book, a way to avoid such false/positive behavior the way to go is to have the code as simple as possible, no logic in it, this is called Robust Test [1].
+In the xunit patterns book, a way to avoid such false positive behavior is to have the code as simple as possible, with no logic in it.
+This is called Robust Test (Meszaros, 2007).

 Refactoring the success against all odds